 Treating the wood is an alternative to soil treatments.

-However, it must be emphasized that these "spot" treatments on the wood is not a complete termite treatment in that it will not stop the termites from attacking the wood in other areas.
+However, it must be emphasized that spot treating the wood is not a complete termite treatment in that it will not stop the termites from attacking the wood in other areas.

-Both products are borax based and must be applied to untreated wood .
+Both products are borate based and should only be applied to untreated wood .
 Important areas for treatments could be in the crawlspace and parts of the framing in a house under construction.

 Data provided by product manufacturers indicate that termites do not extend their tubes over treated wood nor do they cause any structural damage.